 We offer rapid access, via self referral or your GP, to a range of short term interventions.
 Our team consists of experienced mental health professionals including Health Professionals Council (HPC) Registered Psychologists, High Intensity Workers and Psychological Well-being Practitioners, who offer a variety of different types of help including:

 - Computerised Cognitive Behaviour Therapy (CCBT), which can be accessed from the comfort of your own home

 - Individual Cognitive Behaviour Therapy (CBT), usually involving around 12 sessions

-If this is a service you are interested in accessing, please complete & submit the referral form using the link below.
+If this is a service you are interested in accessing, please use the link above and click on the self referral form.

 Alternatively you can call the Single Point of Access service on 0300 777 0707